 An ABI of around 0.50 tells your doctor that your blood pressure in your leg is half that of the blood pressure in your arm, which indicates a potentially serious problem and further tests are possibly needed.

 Pain, or claudication, is the predominant symptom of peripheral artery disease.
 About 30 percent of PAD patients have the classic symptom, which is calf pain that subsides when the person stops exercising the leg.
-But about 50 percent of PAD patients have other symptoms — such as buttock pain, pelvic pain or burning or numbness in the feet.
+But about 50 percent of PAD patients have other symptoms — such as buttocks pain, pelvic pain or burning or numbness in the feet.

 Risk factors for PAD include:

 One in every 20 Americans over the age of 50 has peripheral arterial disease, according to the American Heart Association.

 Timely detection of the disease, starting with a simple brachial-index exam, can help you stay mobile and reduce your risk of heart attack, stroke or leg amputation.
 Ask your doctor to perform an ankle-brachial index exam.